siner308/siner308.github.io/_posts/2019-01-12-django-1-virtualenv.markdown

     - webserver
 date:   2019-01-12
 ---
-There is two requirements to start Django.
+Two things are required to start Django.

-- **virtualenv** (virtual environment) for executing Django
+- **virtualenv** (virtual environment) which provides isolated Python environments to execute Django
 - **Django** installed in virtualenv

 install these two things and start the Django project.